GRosay/PHP-HaloAPI/README.md

 Then, simply initialize the class and call all functions you need.

 ## ToDo
-* Finalize implementation of all Stats and Metadata APIs function.
+* Finalize implementation of all Metadata APIs function.
 * Complete documentation.

 ## Done
-* Emblem and Spartan image API calls
+* Profil API part
-* Player matches API call
+* Stats API part
 * Map variant API call

 ## Licence